caleblevy/funcstructs/README.rst

 -----------------------

 ``Funcstruct``
-    An **endofunction structure** is the result of removing the labels from a functional digraph.
-They are conjugacy classes of transformation monoids.
-    ``Funcstruct`` objects represent endofunction structures as a multiset of necklaces whose elements are dominant sequences.
+    A conjugacy class of a transformation monoid represented by a multiset of necklaces whose elements are dominant sequences.
+Accepts any Endofunction as input.

-    Funcstruct accepts any Endofunction object as input and returns the corresponding structure.
-Two endofunctions have the same structure if and only if the graph of one can be relabelled to look like the other.
 ``EndofunctionStructures``
-    Enumerator of endofunction structures using a given number of nodes.
-Can optionally specify a cycle type.
-As far as I am aware, this algorithm is original to the ``funcstructs`` library.
+    Enumerates endofunction structures on a fixed number of nodes (and those with a fixed cycle type).
+Algorithm derived by Caleb Levy.

 Labellings
 ----------